solo-io/solo-docs/gloo/docs/user_guides/gateway/external_services/ec2_upstream.md

 - Finally, make an upstream that points to the resources that you want to route to.
 - Take note of a few of the options we have set for this sample upstream:
-  - Region: this upstream indicates that it reads instances from the "us-east-1" region
+  - **Region**: this upstream indicates that it reads instances from the "us-east-1" region
-  - Public IP: this upstream routes to the instances' public IPs.
+  - **Public IP**: this upstream routes to the instances' public IPs.
 If not set, Gloo will default the private IPs.
-  - Secret Ref: a reference to the secret associated with the AWS account that Gloo should use on behalf of the upstream.
+  - **Secret Ref**: a reference to the secret associated with the AWS account that Gloo should use on behalf of the upstream.
-  - Role ARNs: a list of roles that Gloo should assume on behalf of the upstream when listing the set of available instances.
+  - **Role ARNs**: a list of roles that Gloo should assume on behalf of the upstream when listing the set of available instances.
-  - Filters: this upstream uses three tag filters to indicate which instances, among those that are accessible given the upstream's credentials, should be routed to.
+  - **Filters**: this upstream uses three tag filters to indicate which instances, among those that are accessible given the upstream's credentials, should be routed to.
 One of the filters only specifies that a certain tag should be present on the instance.
 The other two filters require that a given tag and tag value are present.

 ```yaml
 apiVersion: gloo.solo.io/v1